 I took Neurontin, also known as Gabapentin, for neuropathy.
 In 2017, after Hurricane Maria, I was diagnosed with cubital tunnel syndrome.
 My left ulnar became dislodged and it was bouncing around, causing atrophy in the hand and my left pinky and ring fingers to curl.
 I had surgery in December 2017.
 I wrote about my experience with Gabapentin in an article for The Fix.

 But the pain persisted.
 In 2009, she was diagnosed with degenerative disc disease and sacroiliitis, an inflammation of the sacroiliac joints.
 She continued to pop pills to get through the day.
 The pills only masked the pain.

 Between the section header Lapsing Into Dependence and Pam saying "she continued to pop pills to get through day" makes me sound like a Vicodin addict.
 The truth is a 30-day supply of Vicodin usually lasted me between six and eight months.

 I emailed Pam to ask her why she wrote the article she did.
 She didn't respond.
 I called her at home.
 She was slurring her words and I couldn't understand her explanation.
 At no time did she apologize or explain why she wrote such lies about my family and me.
 She said she would talk with the editor.

 Three hours went by and the article was still up.
 I remembered Pam had given me the editor's email address, so I could pitch the publication for an article.
 I contacted them and told them the article was full of lies.
-Almost as soon as I emailed the editor of the publication, the article came down.
+It took several emails, including one promising the next would be from my attorney.
+Within a day the article came down.
 I received emails from both the editor and the chief of staff, both of whom apologized, and said they would investigate.